What is XSS?

-XSS is one of the Deadliest Attacks the hackers do on a web application.
-XSS also known as Cross Site Scripting , is an attack where the attacker injects a malicious script to perform a malicious action on trusted websites.
-This Malicious script executes on the browser , and affects the visiting user.
+XSS is one of the Deadliest Attacks hackers do on a web application.
+In this vulnerability, the attacker injects a malicious script to perform a malicious action on trusted websites.
+This Malicious script executes on the browser and affects the visiting user.

-XSS is quiet prevalent in the websites where the user input is not encoded or escaped.
+XSS is quite prevalent in websites where the user input is not encoded or escaped.

 - Stored XSS